-So, yes, taking estrogen will not only help to prevent bone loss, it will also increase bone mineral density and decrease your risk of fractures.
-Deciding whether to take menopause hormone therapy (MHT), which customarily refers to either estrogen therapy (ET) or estrogen progestin therapy (EPT), is a very important decision for your overall health.
+So, yes, taking estrogen will not only help to prevent bone loss, it will also increase BMD and decrease your risk of fractures.
+Deciding whether to take MHT which customarily refers to either ET or EPT, is a very important decision for your overall health.
 If you do not have moderate-to-severe vasomotor symptoms, you should not take MHT solely to prevent osteoporosis.
 But if you need relief from your symptoms, you and your clinician should decide if the benefits of MHT outweigh the risks of taking it for you.